Mastectomy is surgery to remove all breast tissue from a breast as a way to treat or prevent breast cancer.

 - You have a large tumor relative to the overall size of your breast.
 You may not have enough healthy tissue left after lumpectomy to achieve an acceptable cosmetic result.

 - You have a connective tissue disease, such as scleroderma or lupus, and may not tolerate the side effects of radiation to the skin.

-- You live a long distance from a radiation facility and it would be very difficult to be there for treatment over an extended period of time.
+- You live a long distance from a radiation facility and it would be very difficult to be there for treatment for five to six weeks.

 Mastectomy to prevent breast cancer